 Put everything back in place and start the four-wheeler.
 Don’t rev it.
 Let it idle for some minutes to let it clear the exhaust.

-It will smoke like crazy because of the water evaporating and the wd 40 burning but don’t be alarmed; this is normal.
-At least for the first couple of minutes.
+It will smoke like crazy because of the water evaporating and the wd 40 burning but don’t be alarmed; this is normal, at least for the first couple of minutes.

 Then it may start and run for some seconds before it dies again.